"Pray": Chilling clip shows alleged e-hailing driver shot down in Jozi, SA shook

 In one video, the driver is seen driving through a dangerous area, seemingly talking to someone outside his car, which inhibits him from leaving the area.

 In another frame, a 65-second clip shows a man leaning into the driver's door.
-In the ensuing seconds, he moves off before the driver opens the door and steps out in what appears to be a confrontation.
+In the ensuing seconds, he moves off before the driver opens the door and steps out, seemingly confronting him.

 Watch the video here.